Allied Irish Banks: Deal allocation and associated issues

 Between 1989 and 1996, funds of certain senior executives of AIB at the time and/or related parties were managed by Allied Irish Investment Managers Limited (now AIBIM) through a British Virgin Islands investment company, Faldor Ltd.

 Faldor benefited from inappropriate favorable deal allocations, by way of artificial deals, amounting to approximately IR£38,000 (€48,000) out of AIBIM's own funds.
 Further inappropriate deal allocation practices relating to eight transactions in the period 1991 to 1993 were identified which adversely affected the performance of two specialist unit trusts, amounting to a total of £137,000 (€174,000), to the advantage of other clients.
 These were unrelated to Faldor.
 While the Internal Audit function of AIB did identify some inappropriate dealing practices in 1991 and 1993, there is no evidence that the Faldor account was identified in these audits.
 No disciplinary action was taken against individuals involved in these practices at the time and compensation was not paid to the unit trusts affected.
 When this episode of law breaking was exposed a disciplinary process was put in place within AIB and compensation has been paid to those who were disadvantaged.
 Tom Mulcahy, group chief executive of AIB from 1994 to June 2001, resigned the chairmanship of the board of Aer Lingus on 28 May 2004 following the disclosure of this matter.

 Charles Haughey and the Moriarty Tribunal

 In 2006, the Moriarty Tribunal published its report into the financial affairs of former Taoiseach Charles Haughey.
 Justice Moriarty found that AIB had settled a IR£1 million (€1.27 million) overdraft with Haughey on favourable terms for the politician shortly after he became Taoiseach in 1979; the tribunal found that the leniency shown by the bank in this case amounted to a benefit from the bank to Haughey.
-According to the report, the bank showed an extraordinary degree of deference to Mr. Haughey despite his financial excesses.
+According to the report, the bank showed an extraordinary degree of deference to Haughey despite his financial excesses.